- City Services

 - TAP provides safe and reliable transportation for older adults and people with disabilities who live outside the DART service area.
 Wheelchair accessible vehicles connect people to services, health care, senior centers, and more.

-- A volunteer driver service that provides door to door service to low-income seniors (those age 60 and over) and adults with disabilities who cannot pay for services, don’t qualify for state-paid services and don’t have family/friends to help them.
+- A volunteer driver service that provides door to door service to low-income seniors (ages 60 and older) and adults with disabilities who cannot pay for services, don’t qualify for state-paid services and don’t have family/friends to help them.

 - Offers door-to-door transportation on Thursdays for seniors (60+) and adults (18+) with disabilities living in Monroe and surrounding unincorporated areas within 8 mile radius.